rabbitmq/workloads/resiliency/README.md

 The application is configured to connect to RabbitMQ cluster with a user called `test` and password `test`.
 The application will not be able to connect right after we bring the cluster up because it comes with the default user `guest:guest`.

-This is on purpose so that we can reproduce situations where we connect to a cluster due to access control failures.
+This is on purpose so that we can reproduce situations where we cannot connect to a cluster due to access control failures.
 To add the user to the running cluster follow these steps:
 ```
 $ docker exec -it docker-rabbitmq-cluster_rabbit1_1 /bin/bash -c 'rabbitmqctl add_user test test; rabbitmqctl set_permissions test ".*" ".*" ".*"; rabbitmqctl set_user_tags test administrator'